b-crawl/bcrawl/README.md

 X-Crawl was a notable fork of Dungeon Crawl Stone Soup; bcrawl is a continuation of it.

-For discussion, check out [Demise's Discord](https://discord.gg/0u5ddSgPMZkySDJ5).
+For discussion, check out [the bcrawl Discord server](https://discord.gg/cJ2wPpZ).

 Pull requests for new content are welcome.